Chapter 1: Easy Choices

 His arms came around to pull her against him and he buried his face into her neck, shuddering.
 “Yes, I’ll marry you, you idiot.
 After all, since you already accepted my proposal, it’s only fair that I accept yours, right?”

-She heaved a shaky sigh of relief and laughed.
+She heaved a sigh of relief and laughed, voice shaking slightly.
 “How considerate of you.
 You know, I don’t think I would’ve handled rejection very well.”

 “No, I don’t think you would have,” He agreed, running his hand down her back.